 HENG FANG (Hannah Fang), violin soloist

 Heng Fang began her musical journey when she was three years old, studying violin first with her father and uncle and from age ten under renowned violin professor Zhang Shixiang (Peter Zhang) at the Shang Hai Conservatory of Music.
-She placed first in her Bachelor’s degree with the Orchestral Department in 2002 and took her Master’s degree in the Performing and Teaching Department at Xing Hai Conservatory of Music with a full scholarship in 2008.
-She also had the privilege to study under Professor Wang Zhenshan from the Central Conservatory of Music.
+She placed first in her Bachelor’s degree with the Orchestral Department in 2006 and took her Master’s degree in the Performing and Teaching Department at Xing Hai Conservatory of Music on a full scholarship in 2011.
+She also had the privilege of studying under Professor Wang Zhenshan from the Central Conservatory of Music.
 In 2009 she received a full scholarship to study with violist Berent Korfker in the Summer String School at the Sydney Conservatory of Music, where she also had the opportunity to learn the Dalcroze music method from Sandra.

 Competitions in which she has enjoyed success include the 5th Youth Violin Competition in Guang Dong province, the 4th Chinese Music Golden Bell award, and the Hong Kong International Violin Competition in 2011.